 | ᚹ | Wunjo | /w/ | Joy |

-These reconstructed forms are preferred in modern Magick rituals to access the “root” vibration of the symbol, bypassing the linguistic drift that occurred in later centuries.
+These reconstructed forms are preferred in modern magick rituals to access the “root” vibration of the symbol, bypassing the linguistic drift that occurred in later centuries.

 Prominent Archaeological Artifacts